Australia and Oceania Ecotourism

 Papua New Guinea’s flora features towering tropical hardwoods, orchids, ferns, and extensive mangrove forests.
 Its rich rainforests host diverse plant species, including endemic palms and medicinal plants.
 The local population uses them to treat infections, wounds, fever, and digestive issues.
 But they also use them for rituals and spiritual practices.
 They thrive across mountainous highlands, coastal areas, and volcanic islands.

-Sustainable Transport in Papua New Guinea
+Sustainable Transport in Papua new Guinea:

-Australia and Oceania | How to get around
+Australia and Oceania | How to get around?

 In Australia and New Zealand:

-- Bike rentals in cities and eco-friendly towns – Great for exploring locally.
+Bike rentals in cities and eco-friendly towns – Great for exploring locally.

-- Hybrid or electric vehicle rentals – Widely available, especially in New Zealand.
+Hybrid or electric vehicle rentals – Widely available, especially in New Zealand.

 In the Pacific Islands: